sachinym/Github-Advanced-Security/bring-your-own-licence.md

 1. Under owner select your organisation and then unselect the checkbox against **Copy the main branch only** and click on Fork.
     >**Note:** Repeat step 4 and 5 for all remaining repositories.

+>Important: Wherever you encounter the "githubxxx" organization in the instructions, substitute it with your enterprise organization and perform the lab.

 Now you can use your own GitHub licence and your own production environment to practice these security measures.